-With the debut of the Pixel Slate, Google has kicked off a tablet war against its heated rival, Apple.
-Starting at $699, the new 12.3-inch detachable has a premium aluminum design and comes with the latest Intel processors.
+With the debut of the Pixel Slate, Google kicked off a tablet war against its heated rival, Apple.
+Starting at $599, the new 12.3-inch detachable has a premium aluminum design and comes with the latest Intel processors.

 As a tablet that turns into a laptop when connected to a keyboard accessory, the Pixel Slate is a direct competitor to the iPad Pro.
-Google has its work cut out for it if it wants to dethrone Apple — the 12.9-inch iPad Pro is one of our favorite tablets, receiving a 4.5-star rating and our Editors' Choice award.
-The sleek device has excellent battery life, great performance and a brilliant display.
+Google has its work cut out for it if it wants to dethrone Apple — the new 12.9-inch iPad Pro is one of our favorite tablets, having received a 4.5-star rating and our Editors' Choice award.
+The sleek device has excellent battery life, blistering performance, and a brilliant edge-to-edge display.

 The dark blue metal shell sports a Google logo in the upper left corner and an 8-megapixel camera on the opposite edge.

 On the front of the device, positioned on both sides of the display, are two speaker grills designed to provide a wide soundscape.
 A power button doubles as a fingerprint sensor on the top edge of the Slate, and a front-facing camera is centered above the display.

 Our only criticism with the design of the Pixel Slate is that the display is flanked by relatively thick black frames.
 Compared to the iPad Pro, which now has very thin bezels, the Pixel Slate looks dated.